Leahy Law: The Leahy Law and Israel

-While the Leahy Act should apply uniformly to all countries, experts say US has created a set of procedures — through what is known as the Israel Leahy Review Forum (ILVF) — that favor Israel.
+While the Leahy Act should apply uniformly to all countries, experts say US has created a set of procedures — through what is known as the Israel Leahy Vetting Forum (ILVF) — that favor Israel.

 A number of observers have complained that the Leahy Act has not been enacted in response to what they have claimed are human rights abuses by the Israeli military.
-In 2011, Haaretz reported that Leahy (D-VT), after being approached by constituents in Vermont, was pushing clauses that would bar aid to three elite Israeli military units that have been accused of human rights violations in the occupation of the West Bank and Gaza.
+In 2011, Haaretz reported that Leahy, after being approached by constituents in Vermont, was pushing clauses that would bar aid to three elite Israeli military units that have been accused of human rights violations in the occupation of the West Bank and Gaza.
 A spokesman for Leahy denied this.
 Leahy's Senate webpage repeats his views that while "he has supported Israel's right to self-defense", "he disagrees with restrictions on imports of goods into Gaza as it amounts to collective punishment, with Israel's use of excessive force in Gaza which has caused the deaths of hundreds of civilians, and with home demolitions and settlement construction in the West Bank."
 In February 2016, 11 members of Congress, including Leahy, sent a letter to the State Department demanding a review of the Leahy Act be conducted after reports of extrajudicial killings by Israeli and Egyptian military forces.

 In April 2024, ProPublica reported that Secretary of State Antony Blinken had refused to act on recommendations from the Israel Leahy Vetting Forum to sanction Israeli units that had participated in human rights violations including torture, rape, and extrajudicial killings in the West Bank.
-Charles Blaha, a former State Department official, explained that Israel receives special treatment under the Leahy law because the decision on any sanction is taken by the Department's top political appointees rather than by career officials.
+Charles Blaha, a former State Department official, explained that Israel receives special treatment under the Leahy law because the decision on any sanction is taken by the department's top political appointees rather than by career officials.

 Blaha stated that "information that for any other country would without question result in ineligibility is insufficient for Israeli security force units".